guidugli/ansible-role-grub/README.md

     #  - rd.driver.pre

 Options to be removed from GRUB_CMDLINE_LINUX.
 Notice that only the key should be listed.
 For example, to remove audit=0, just add audit to the list.
 Use grub_options_present to ensure the proper value is present.
+Note that if the options to be added won´t be deleted because the key is listed in this variable.

     #grub_superuser: myuser